Nandini-Shukla21/SALSA-2.0/results/final_pipeline/pipeline_report.md

   token positions.
 - **NACT was introduced** to attack that: one token per coordinate, absolute coordinate identity, and numerical features chosen for the modular structure.
-- **NACT-F, 4,238,208 parameters,** is the ablation that removed every extra numerical, zero-aware and sparse-bias component and kept only the one-token representation.
+- **Modified NACT, 4,238,208 parameters,** is the ablation that removed every extra numerical, zero-aware and sparse-bias component and kept only the one-token representation.
 It matched full NACT within one-seed noise, which is why the **one-token representation is the important simplification** — the features were not doing the heavy lifting.
 - **Recovery improvement.** V1: no exact recovery, probe decode validity 0.417.
-  NACT-F: exact recovery at both dimensions, probe decode validity 1.000 and 1.000.
+  Modified NACT: exact recovery at both dimensions, probe decode validity 1.000 and 1.000.
 - **Verification.** Residual std ~3.0 against a configured sigma of 3.0, while every incorrect candidate sits near 72.5 — a separation of roughly 24x.